 The HIFU procedure can treat the entire prostate or only parts that have cancer cells.
-Depending on the area being treated, the HIFU procedure can take between one to four hours.
+Depending on the area being treated, the HIFU procedure can take between one and four hours.

 Because HIFU uses a focal therapy technique, urologists in Los Angeles are able to provide pinpoint ultrasound treatment to cancer cells.
-By doing so, only cancerous tissues is treated by the HIFU process, which results in effective treatment targeting the issue and allowing for surrounding healthy tissue to be preserved.
-By doing so, prostate health and function has a far greater degree of successfully recovering from HIFU treatment laser, which will allow patients to resume a healthy everyday life, unlike the results of some other forms of cancer treatment that affect bowel function.
+By doing so, only cancerous tissues is treated by the HIFU process, which results in effective treatment targeting the issue and allows for surrounding healthy tissue to be preserved.
+Prostate health and function has a great degree of successful recovery from the HIFU treatment laser, which allows patients to resume healthy everyday lives.
+The same cannot be said for other forms of cancer treatment that affect bowel function.

 What are the Benefits of HIFU?

-High intensity focused ultrasound (HIFU) is an ideal treatment for those who have been diagnosed with prostate cancer that has not spread beyond the prostate gland.
-Unlike other treatments, such as surgery or radiation, patients can enjoy the following benefits:
+High intensity focused ultrasound is an ideal treatment for those who have been diagnosed with prostate cancer that has not spread beyond the prostate gland.
+HIFU has numerous benefits over traditional prostate cancer surgery treatments, including the following: